 - REO/bank-owned properties

-Also, most organizations, such as banks, that have access to foreclosed properties have a huge conflict of interest when selling a home on which they foreclosed, so utilize auctions as way to sell them.
+Also, most banks that have foreclosed houses on their books have a conflict of interest policies against selling properties on which they foreclosed.
+So they utilize public auctions to sell them.